 Click here for WSA's Jumeirah College School Experience

-In 2017 an impressive 82.7 percent achieved A* to B (an increase of 5.8 percentage points) and 51.9 percent scored A* to A at A Level.
-For 2016 A2 (A' Levels) exam results, 46% of JC grades were A* and A, far outstripping the UK average at 25.8%.
+In 2017, an impressive 82.7 percent achieved A* to B (an increase of 5.8 percentage points), 19 percent A and 54 percent scored A* to A at A Level - the first time that the College's students had achieved over 50 percent at A*-A. For 2016 A2 (A' Levels) exam results, 46% of JC grades were A* and A, far outstripping the UK average at 25.8%.

 For 2017 GCSEs, at Jumeirah College 62% of all grades were at A*to A, with 90% of grades at A* to B or equivalent.
 Of the cohort, 18% gained all A* to A grades or equivalent and 52% achieved all A* to B grades.
 2016's GCSE results also told a similar story with JC outperforming many other UAE schools and the UK average with its 64% A* to A and 98% A to C scores.

 In 2015, 206 students sat the GCSE examination from JC in 2015, and over 6 out of 10 grades were A*/A. 60.4 percent of students gained 5 or more A*/A grades, and 30.1% achieved 8 or more A*/A grades.
 The school exceeded the UK A* average by 20.9%, the UK A*-A average by 42.2% and UK A*-C average by 31.4%.
 Thirty of its students gained straight A*/A grades